What Is Tax Relief?

 Innocent spouse relief

 If your spouse — current or former — makes an error when filing taxes, the IRS might lift the penalties that the error may trigger.
-You’re only eligible if you can prove there was no way of knowing about the error.
+You’re only eligible if you can prove you had no way of knowing about the error.

 Installment agreement

-This program allows you to spread your tax payments if you can’t pay in full.
-The IRS might continue increasing the interest and penalty fee until you clear the balance.
+This program allows you to spread your tax payments if you can’t pay in full right away when you file your income tax return.
+The IRS might continue increasing the interest and penalty fee until you clear the balance, however.

 » MORE: How to file back taxes